Stochastic wave-current interaction in thermal shallow water dynamics: Long time - very small wave scaling regime

 Here $c(\overline{{\sf d}\boldsymbol \chi_t})$ is any fluid loop that is being advected by the vertically averaged stochastic vector field $\overline{{\sf d}\boldsymbol \chi_t}$.
 The right hand side of the circulation theorem reveals that circulation will be generated when the gradients of the buoyancy and the bathymetry are not aligned.
 This term can be seen as a baroclinic torque.
 The proof that the rotating, thermal, Great Lake equations satisfy this Kelvin theorem is postponed to end of the next subsection, where we will derive the same set of equations from a variational principle.

 \begin{remark} Note that the small aspect ratio limit $\sigma \to 0$ reduces the Great Lake equations in \eqref{eq:greatlake} to the Lake equations in \eqref{eq:lake}.
 If the bathymetry is flat, then the weighted incompressibility condition in \eqref{eq:weightedincomp} reduces to the usual two dimensional incompressibility condition.
-In this case, the nonhydrostatic pressure term that is part of $\mathbf{V}$ vanishes and one obtains the two dimensional version of the stochastic, rotating, Euler equations with small horizontal buoyancy gradients.
-Since $\nabla h$ is small and the weighted incompressibility condition holds, a different but also valid definition for $\mathbf{V}$ in \eqref{def:v} is
+In this case, the nonhydrostatic pressure term that is part of $\mathbf{V}$ vanishes and one obtains the two dimensional version of the stochastic, rotating, Euler equations. \end{remark}

-This at first sight seems to be very odd.
-The two definitions, \eqref{def:v} and\eqref{def:alternativev} for $\mathbf{V}$, differ by a factor of minus one half and yet are equivalent up to terms of order $\mathcal O({\rm Ro})$.
-This fact is shown by the elliptic operator derived in \cite{camassa1996long, camassa1997long}.
-The essential statement is that when weighted incompressibility holds, the definition for $\mathbf{V}$ in \eqref{def:v} is equivalent to

-The alternative definition for $\mathbf{V}$ in \eqref{def:alternativev} follows because $\nabla h = \mathcal O({\rm Ro})$.
-Since $h$ is always positive, dividing both sides by $h$ shows a remarkable equality which will be useful in relating the Great Lake equations derived above to the equivalent Great Lake equations which we will derive using the Euler-Poincar\'e theorem next. \end{remark}